algosup/2024-2025-project-1-fpga-team-1/Test_Plan.md

 ## I. Introduction

-The project aims to develop a faithful recreation of the arcade game Frogger using the Verilog[^2] on a hardware supplied by Nandland.com, an FPGA / Go-board[^1].
-The main objective is to offer an experience that captures the essence of Frogger's original gameplay, while adding features that enhance the user experience.
+The project aims to develop a faithful recreation of the arcade game Frogger using the Verilog[^2] on hardware supplied by Nandland.com, an FPGA / Go-board[^1].
+The main objective is to offer an experience that captures the essence of Frogger's original gameplay while adding features that enhance the user experience.

-The project is aimed at a varied audience, from those familiar with the original Frogger game or its various copies, to those discovering it for the first time.
+The project is aimed at a varied audience, from those familiar with the original Frogger game or its various copies to those discovering it for the first time.
 With a dual objective, the product aims to serve as a pedagogical tool for learning to code in the Verilog language and as an entertainment game.

-Before create the game and test it, we need understand how worked this game.
+Before creating the game and testing it, we need to understand how worked this game.
 Frogger is basically a game about controlling a frog who has to return home.

 <p class="text-center"> <img src="/images/Frogger_Original_Game.jpg" alt="Original Frogger"> </p>

-To do this, as in the picture above, the frog must cross a busy road, then an equally busy river.
-The frog, must dodge the various cars to stay alive, jump on logs and turtle shells that can dive underwater to cross the river and reach his goal of returning home.
+To do this, as in the picture above, the frog must cross a busy road, and then an equally busy river.
+The frog, must dodge the various cars to stay alive, jump on logs and turtle shells that can dive underwater to cross the river, and reach his goal of returning home.

 ### Document purpose